 Trauma-Informed Care

 Trauma can be an experience of abuse, accidents, assaults, bullying, adversity, discrimination, lack of safety, neglect, poverty or violence, to name a few.
-Trauma significantly impacts your functioning, such as difficulty sleeping, having intrusive images or thoughts or memories of the trauma.
-Trauma can also impact your cognitive functioning as well as emotional reactions.
+Trauma significantly impacts your daily functioning, cognitive functioning, and emotional reactions.
+Learn more about What is Trauma?

 What do I experience with Trauma-Informed Care?